abrochard/go-many-git/README.md

-   [@tag] register <path>    Add the repo in <path> to the list of repos, with an optional tag unregister <path>         Remove the repo in <path> from the list list                      Print all registered repos help                      Print this help
+   [@tag] register <path>    Add the repo in <path> to the list of repos, with an optional tag unregister <path>         Remove the repo in <path> from the list [@tag] b                  Shorthand to display the repos current branch list                      Print all registered repos help                      Print this help
 ```